kite-sdk/kite-examples/demo/README.md

 Flume needs to be able to impersonate the owner of the dataset it is writing to.
 (This is like Unix `sudo`, see [Configuring Flume's Security Properties](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CDH4/latest/CDH4-Security-Guide/cdh4sg_topic_4_2.html) for further information.)
-In Cloudera Manager,
+This is already configured for Cloudera Manager 5 onwards.
+For earlier versions, in the Cloudera Manager web interface,
 * __Update the configuration__
   * Click on the "hdfs1" service in [CM services](http://localhost:7180/cmf/services/status)
   * Under the "Configuration" drop-down, select "View and Edit"